 Will they only eat one brand of food?

 If the answer to any one of these is “yes,” you need to consider changing their diet because chances are food may be the issue.
-Even if they are not exhibiting any of the above you should still read up on pet foods because what you learn could not only lengthen the lifespan of your companion, but lower your vet bills and give your pet a brand new healthy look.
+Even if they are not exhibiting any of the above you should still read up on pet foods because what you learn could not only lengthen the lifespan of your companion, but lower your vet bills and give your pet a brand new healthy look (and greater joy at mealtimes!).

 If you buy your food at the supermarket, discount outlet, or even your vet (most vets receive no training on nutrition in school, and base their food recommendations on the reps of the pet food companies) there is a good chance that you are not giving your loved companion a diet that will help them stay physically healthy and emotionally balanced.
 The reality and bottom line are that not all pet foods are created even remotely equal.
 It is true that you get what you pay for.
 Think about it: how can a food contain plump, juicy chicken and prime cuts of beef and still cost only $4 for a 5 lb. bag?
 Our companions are carnivores and there is no way that you can buy a prime cut of meat for less than $1 a pound.